Dr Olivia Fiertag

 Additional information about my research, teaching, publications and interests

 I am active in research and teaching doctors, nurses, therapists and also provide talks for parents and schools.
-I am a school Governor for Haverstock School in Camden.
+I was a school Governor for Haverstock School in the London Borough of Camden.
 I have particular clinical and research expertise in child and adolescent psychiatry, specifically relating to somatising (where psychological distress is experienced as physical symptoms), helping children and adolescents cope with physical illness and self harm.
 I also have extensive experience in assessing and managing Autism, ADHD, anxiety, OCD and depression.

 Fiertag, O., and Eminson, M. (2014) Somatising in children and adolescents: Clinical presentations and aetiological factors.
 In: Huline-Dickens, S. Clinical Topics In Child and Adolescent Psychiatry (pp183-200).
 London: RCPsych Publications.